Food cooperative: Consumer benefits

 Another potential benefit to members is the different niche of the food market often occupied by cooperatives.
 Cooperatives often have a focus on local, organic, or otherwise more sustainably sourced products.
 Consumers often support the local ownership of the cooperative model, in contrast to many grocery store chains owned by multinational corporations.

 Geography

-In the United States, food cooperatives are also far more common in the northern states of the US, with Vermont, Minnesota, and Wisconsin having the highest concentrations.
+In the United States, food cooperatives are more common in the northern states of the US, with Vermont, Minnesota, and Wisconsin having the highest concentrations.
 Vermont, in particular, has a concentration three times higher than any other state.
-Food cooperatives are also co-located with higher incomes, higher educational attainment, the presence of land trusts, and population over age 65.
+Food cooperatives are commonly co-located with higher incomes, higher educational attainment, the presence of land trusts, and population over age 65.
 In the United States, there are a number of regional associations of food cooperatives.
 These associations can provide logistical support, a distribution network, or operate under the franchise model, which can provide a recognizable brand.